Fatigue

 Fatigue Check Time Chart

-Casual riding 4 hours Unhurried travel on foot 3 hours Hard riding 3 hours Marching 2 hours Forced marching (jogging long distance) 1 hour Swimming 20 minutes Running 10 minutes Light work (copying manuscripts, cooking) 3 hours Medium toil (chopping wood, pulling weeds) 2 hours Heavy toil (hauling large stones, military drills) 1 hour Fighting 10 minutes
+Casual riding 4 hours Unhurried travel on foot 3 hours Hard riding 3 hours Marching 2 hours Forced marching (jogging long distance) 1 hour Swimming 20 minutes Running 10 minutes Light work (copying manuscripts, cooking) 3 hours Medium toil (chopping wood, pulling weeds) 2 hours Heavy toil (hauling large stones, military drills) 1 hour Fighting 5 to 10 minutes

 Fatigue Check Difficulty Modifiers